 It is the causative organism of meningitis and meningococcemia.

-N.meningitidis are gram negative, kidney bean shaped , encapsulated diplococci typically seen intracellularly.
+N. meningitidis are gram-negative, kidney bean-shaped, encapsulated diplococci that are typically seen intracellularly.

 Meningococci are serotyped into 13 groups based on their capsular polysaccharide.

-N.meningitidis is spread by close contact, especially in military recruits, college dorms etc. Incidence is high in the “meningitis belt” of sub- Saharan Africa.
-The bacteria colonize the nasopharynx and spread from there.
+N. meningitidis spreads through close contact, especially in settings such as military recruit camps and college dorms.
+Incidence is high in the “meningitis belt” of sub-Saharan Africa.
+The bacteria colonize the nasopharynx and can spread from there.

-Meningitis presents classically as fever, headache, photophobia and neck stiffness.
-Meningococcemia may manifest as a rapidly fatal endotoxic shock.
-The endotoxin is the same as that seen in gram negative bacilli.
 Antibodies to the capsular polysaccharide provide resistance to disease.
-People with terminal complement deficiency (C6 to C9) are prone to getting meningococcal infections.
+People with terminal complement deficiency (C6 to C9) are prone to meningococcal infections.
 Survivors of invasive meningococcal disease may develop sequelae such as hearing loss and neuropsychological defects.

-Waterhouse Friderichsen Syndrome: Severe meningococcal endotoxic shock with widespread purplish skin rashes, DIC, thrombocytopenia and bilateral adrenal hemorrhages.
-It can cause death within a few hours of first onset of symptoms.
+Waterhouse Friderichsen Syndrome: Severe meningococcal endotoxic shock with widespread purplish skin rashes, DIC, thrombocytopenia, and bilateral adrenal hemorrhages.
+It can cause death within a few hours of the first onset of symptoms.

 Gram stain and culture can be done on CSF and blood for diagnosis before starting antibiotics.
-Meningococci are identified by their characteristic morphological features being gram negative diplococci which are non motile and oxidase positive.
+Meningococci are identified by their characteristic morphology as gram-negative diplococci that are non-motile and oxidase-positive.
 They are difficult to culture on blood agar.
-They can be cultured on chocolate agar which is made of blood heated to 80 degree C.
+They can be cultured on chocolate agar, which is made by heating blood to 80°C.

-A rapid test on CSF to detect capsular polysaccharide antigen by latex agglutination test is available.
-N.meningitidis DNA can also be detected by PCR.
+A rapid test on CSF to detect capsular polysaccharide antigen by latex agglutination is available.
+N. meningitidis DNA can also be detected by PCR.

-Meningococci can be differentiated from gonococci by maltose fermentation as meningococci ferment maltose while gonococci do not.
+Meningococci can be differentiated from gonococci by maltose fermentation: meningococci ferment maltose, while gonococci do not.

 Sign up for free to take 2 quiz questions on this topic